-Students will explore the captivating mechanisms of the living world in incredible detail with tuition from world-leading researchers in both biology and chemistry.
+Our biochemistry programmes benefit from having world-leading researchers in both biology and chemistry together in one department.
 You will study the ways in which both disciplines interact in living organisms, and learn how this underpins our understanding of biological and medical science.

 By choosing to study at a Russell Group university, you will have access to excellent teaching and top class research.
-You will be taught by staff who are actively involved in research, who are enthusiastic about their subjects and sharing their knowledge with you.
+You will be taught by staff who are actively involved in research and who are enthusiastic about their subjects and sharing their knowledge with you.

 The programme structure outlined below is indicative of what you will study.
 It may change slightly from year to year as new topics are introduced and after we have listened to current student feedback on teaching.

 - Molecular Genetics

 - Fundamentals of Organic Chemistry

 - Comparative and Integrative Physiology